 In my experience, a lot of my public speaking students give much more attention to how they start their speech rather than how to end it.
 Many of them don’t realize that how you end a speech is of paramount importance, too.
 After all, the last things your audience hears from you may make the biggest lasting impression.

 What are some powerful ways how to end a presentation?
-There are some proven techniques to ending a presentation, like giving your audience a call to action, or using the rule of three.
-You may also use some lesser known ways like giving visual imagery or asking them a question.
+There are some proven techniques for ending a presentation, like giving your audience a call to action or using the rule of three.
+You may also use some lesser-known ways like giving visual imagery or asking them a question.

 Now, let’s jump right in!

 How to End Your Presentation in a Powerful Way?

 Today, I am going to show you 13 proven tips that I have found highly effective for ending your speech in a powerful way.
 And when I am done, you will be able to confidently give an ending to any presentation.

 #1 Give Your Audience a “Call to Action”